plettj/SplitSecond/README.md

 Control your movement through space and time using these controls.

-AWD/←↑→   --->   Run and Jump
+- AWD/←↑→   --->   Run and Jump
-S/↓   --->   Create a Dino-Block
+- S/↓   --->   Create a Dino-Block
-E/space   --->   Swap the direction of time!
+- E/space   --->   Swap the direction of time!

 ### License

-Non-exclusively licensed to Coolmath Games LLC.
+Non-exclusively licensed to Coolmath.com LLC.
 2022